-To progress in the nursing major, the student must:
+To progress in the nursing major, students must:

 - Have a grade of "C-" or better in all required nursing classes and the following co-requisites: BI 214, CH 112, MA 207, PHIL 205 or PHIL 208 (or other Ethical Reasoning course), SO 101.
 All nursing courses must be taken at Carroll College unless the nursing department grants an exception.
-Direct Entry nursing students must also have a "C-" or better in all nursing prerequisites (BI 201, BI 202, CH 111, CORE 110 or ENWR 102, Oral Communication course e.g. CO 101/FR 101/SP 101, PSY 105, PSY 203) to maintain their placement in the nursing major. - 2.
-All required science classes and labs must be face-to-face (online courses will not be accepted).
-The nursing department may grant an exception on a case-by-case basis for CH 112, which does not require a lab. - 3.
-Maintain a minimum cumulative Carroll GPA of 2.75 at the end of each semester after admission into the nursing major. - 4.
-Pass/Fail grades may be acceptable for courses not co-requisite to nursing courses as long as the student is within the parameters of the guidelines of the Academic Policies as stated in the Carroll College Catalog currently in effect. - 5.
-In the event of a college academic integrity violation, the student's ability to progress in the nursing major will be determined on an individual basis. - 6.
+Direct Entry nursing students must also have a "C-" or better in all nursing prerequisites (BI 201, BI 202, CH 111, CORE 110 or ENWR 102, Oral Communication course - e.g. CO 101/FR 101/SP 101, PSY 105, PSY 203) to maintain their placement in the nursing major. - 2.
+Maintain a minimum CUM Carroll GPA of 2.75 at the end of each semester after admission into the nursing major. - 3.
+Pass/Fail grades may be acceptable for courses not co-requisite to nursing courses as long as the student is within the parameters of the guidelines of the Academic Policies as stated in the Carroll College Catalog currently in effect. - 4.
+In the event of a college academic integrity violation, the student's ability to progress in the nursing major will be determined on an individual basis. - 5.
 Provide documentation noting completion of and compliance with the expectations and requirements of the nursing program clinical affiliates to include, but not limited to, official documentation for specific immunizations, a criminal background check, a 10-panel urine drug screen, maintenance of current health insurance, and American Heart Association Basic Life Support for Healthcare Providers certification.
 Costs to complete these clinical readiness requirements are to be paid by the student.
 Instructions for completing these requirements will be provided by the Department of Nursing prior to 200-level nursing courses.
-Students with background checks that reveal a record and/or urine drug screen that reveal a positive result will be evaluated individually to determine whether they will be eligible to progress in the nursing major.
-Inability to comply with the outlined clinical readiness requirements may interfere with a student's ability to
+Students with background checks that reveal a record and/or urine drug screen that reveals a positive result will be evaluated individually to determine whether they will be eligible to progress in the nursing major.
+Inability to comply with the outlined clinical readiness requirements may interfere with a student's ability to participate in the nursing program clinical requirements, making the student ineligible to progress in the major.
+Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam.

-- participate in the nursing program clinical requirements, making the student ineligible to progress in the major.
-Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam. - 7.
-Students who receive any legal action that would appear on a criminal background check, such as a misdemeanor or felony charge or conviction, must immediately inform the chair of the Nursing Department, and will be evaluated individually to determine whether they will be allowed to progress in the nursing major. - 8.
+- 6. Students who receive any legal action that would appear on a criminal background check, such as a misdemeanor or felony charge or conviction, must immediately inform the chair of the Nursing Department, and will be evaluated individually to determine whether they will be allowed to progress in the nursing major. - 7.
 Students must demonstrate the academic achievement, emotional maturity, integrity, and motivation necessary for progression in the nursing major.